I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 The first few years of David Williams’s life suggest a man who was destined to foul up.
 He dropped out of school after just eight grades.
 Then, he went from job to job, blacksmithing, the navy (he was chucked out for being underage), a short spell in a military college before expulsion (he was found to be in possession of thousands of rounds of college ammunition and several rifles), and then brief employment with a railroad.

 He married Margaret Isobel Cook at the age of 18, and they had one child.
 So what’s a teenager with a growing rap sheet and an income that doesn't cover expenses supposed to do?
 Go into the moonshine business, of course.

 The Death of Sheriff Pate

 Williams loved to tinker, so it was easy for him to build whiskey stills.
-The law soon discovered the moonshine operation and moved in to shut it down in July 1921.
+The law soon discovered his moonshine operation and moved in to shut it down in July 1921.